Nastel/jkool-client-java-api/README.md

-# JQKL Streaming & Query API Using REST
+# JKQL Streaming & Query API Using REST
 JKQL Streaming & Query API allows you to stream events, metrics, transactions as well as execute queries against jKool streams.
 You will need a streaming  "access token” in order to stream & query your data.
 This token is associated with a repository assigned to you when you sign-up for jKool.
 Other language bindings can be generated with the Swagger Code Generator using the Swagger yaml file found it the